Q1CHENL/lumid/README.md

 ## Known Issues

-- Title bar color does not change along with system theme.

 - Following errors may occur on **Wayland** due to its compatibility issues with GNOME:

   `QObject::connect: No such signal QPlatformNativeInterface::systemTrayWindowChanged(QScreen*)`